AleGooner/VagrantRailsDevEnv/README.md

 Inside your environment, you'll find a folder named 'myrailsprojects'.
 This is the synced folder and you should place here all your rails app.
 There's  a demo rails app named 'toy_app' within 'myrailsprojects'.
 You can erased this app or play around with it.
+If you decide to use this skeleton app, remember to run 'bundle install' first.

 To start a  rails server from your current terminal (remember this is your virtual environment), use:
-'rails s -b 0.0.0.0'
+'rails s -b 0.0.0.0'.
+On you browser go then to localhost:3030 to see your app running.